Removal of an auditor of a company

 The notice of intention is still required to be given.
 The notice would state that: ‘the resolution to remove the auditor is to be considered by the single member of the company on [date]’, rather than specifying the date of a general meeting.
 Similarly, the notice of meeting would state that: ‘the member will consider the resolution on [date]’.

-Unlike other companies, single member companies must lodge a copy of the resolution with the notice of the removal of the auditor: Form 315.
+Unlike other companies, single member companies must lodge a copy of the resolution with the notice of the removal of the auditor: see section 249B(2).

-In all other respects, the requirements for removing the auditor of a single member company are the same as those that apply to any other company.
+The requirements for removing the auditor of a single member company are the same as those that apply to any other company: see Form 315.

 Where can I get more information?

-• Download RG 26 Resignation, removal and replacement of auditors.
+• RG 26 Resignation, removal and replacement of auditors.

 Important notice